Skip to content

 Can I pray for good grades even if I didn’t study enough?

 You can always pray, but God isn’t a magic genie who rewards laziness.
 If you didn’t prepare, be honest with Him.
 Ask for mercy, do your best, and commit to better preparation next time.
-God cares more about your character and growth than your grade.

 What if I pray and still fail the exam?